The Soul of Money

 I loved this book because it brings up a needed discussion on two opposing and conflicting values over money.

-- Dominated and respected quantitative analyses: the analytical, sophisticated, science-based, and higher status by the investment communities, financial institutions, do-it-yourselfers, and the financial adviser organizations (Author calls this “Money and Me”).
+- The dominated and respected quantitative analyses view: the analytical, sophisticated, science-based, and higher status by the investment communities, financial institutions, do-it-yourselfers, and the financial professionals (Author calls this “Money and Me”).

-- Less respected and lower status qualitative analyses: memoir type, feeling-based, personal stories, and the psychology of money (Author calls this “Money and Us”).
+- The less respected and lower status qualitative analyses view: memoir type, feeling-based, and the psychology of money (Author calls this “Money and Us”).

-The did-it-yourself personal finance communities often complain the public, spouses, friends and relatives are not interested in learning and discovering the investment process.
+Investors who do not have an adviser (do-it-yourself—DIY), ordinary folks like this reviewer, complain that the public, spouses, friends and relatives are not interested discovering the investment process.
 Perhaps it’s because the quantitative analysis conversation dominates the bookstores and online discussion forums.
-Arcane vocabulary, acronyms, numbers, models, Excel spreadsheets, and formulas dominate the conversation.
+Arcane vocabulary, acronyms, numbers, models, Excel spreadsheets, and formulas excite only a tiny group of investment savvy people.
 Is it that big of a surprise that the public is rightfully turned off?

 Enter the qualitative analyses side of the conversation: The Soul of Money is an attempt to motivate the folks that don’t understand or are intimated by the impersonal language of the quantitative analyses communities.
-I applauded the author and gave her five stars because she took on an enormous challenge and did about as best as any author could do under the circumstances.
-More books and articles need to make the qualitative side of the debate a constant conversation when the subject of the economy, stock market and who wins or losses.
+I applauded the author and gave her five stars because she took on an enormous challenge and did as best any author could do under the circumstances.
+The public would benefit with more books and articles which make the qualitative side of the debate a constant conversation.

-The dominate conversation about the Money and Me “values” is tough with the winner-take-all world of financial industry.
-Winning is much sexier and powerful sounding than balance, soul, emotion and “touchy-feely” experiences.
+Money and me vs. money and us.
+The dominant conversation about the Money and Me “values” is tough with the winner-take-all world of financial industry.
+Winning is much sexier and powerful sounding than the boring balanced, soul-based, emotional and “touchy-feely” experiences.
 The airwaves are 100% “Money and Me.”
 But the qualitative conversation of “Money and Us” will help us find inner peace and individual happiness for us and the world.
-Additionally, we all want more of the public learning to manage their money.
+Also, we want more of the public managing their money.